 Program Mission Statement

 Educators completing the BS: Teaching and Learning in Early Childhood program will be prepared to assume leadership roles as early childhood teachers, parent educators, early childhood program administrators, and early childhood trainers in a variety of settings.
-General Education courses, early childhood core courses, and early childhood specialty courses combine to provide the student with a background in liberal studies together with extensive early childhood coursework and experiences for this professional, non-licensure degree.
+UMW general Education courses, early childhood core courses, and early childhood specialty courses combine to provide the student with a background in liberal studies together with extensive early childhood coursework and experiences for this professional, non-licensure degree.
+Some speciality courses for the Teaching and Learning in Early Childhood, BS are offered online only.

 This degree is designed to be accessible to both traditional students and place-bound educators who are currently working in the early childhood field.
 Many General Education courses are offered online by Montana Western as well as other campuses within the Montana University System.